 4. My grief was not just God’s plan for someone else’s family.

 God did not break me down just to lift someone else up.
 He did not injure my heart in order to repair theirs.
 He allowed me to make my own decisions because He loves me.
-He brought me out of the darkness.
-He didn’t lock me in it..
+And He brought me out of the darkness.
+He didn’t lock me in it.

 5. I am capable.

 Please be patient.
 Please be kind.
-Please do not judge me.
+And please do not judge me.
 Help me, walk with me, encourage me, and love me.

 We’re in this together.